shogs/git-wt/README.md

 ### Initialize Configuration

-Create a `.git-wt.yaml` configuration file with auto-detected setup actions:
+Create a `.git-wt.yaml` configuration file with auto-detected actions:

 ```bash
 git-wt init
 ```

-This will detect your project type and create appropriate setup actions.
+This will detect your project type and create appropriate actions.
 You can also use:

 ```bash
 git-wt init --minimal    # Create empty config